How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 These supplies go to the parent with whom the child will live.
 Things and possessions registered in the name of the child remain with him, are not divided between the parents and are not compensated.

-Property that is not divided in a divorce
+Property that is not divided during divorce

 • Things and possessions received before marriage;